Dale Winton: Television

 He was the subject of This Is Your Life in 2000 when he was surprised by Michael Aspel.
 In 2001, he presented Channel 5's endurance show Touch the Truck.
 In 2002, Winton began presenting the National Lottery game show In It to Win It.
 In 2003, he appeared in the BBC Three mockumentary, Dale's Wedding, in which he supposedly married the UK celebrity Nell McAndrew.

-From 2003–04, he hosted two series of Stars Reunited where the casts of popular British television series were reunited after many years.
+From 2003 to 2004, he hosted two series of Stars Reunited where the casts of popular British television series were reunited after many years.
 Between 2004 and 2006, he presented three series of the celebrity weight loss "boot camp" programme, Celebrity Fit Club on ITV.

 Winton presented BBC One's Saturday night entertainment programme Hole In The Wall in 2008, based on the Japanese original, where contestants in skin-tight lycra costumes contorted themselves to fit through oddly-shaped holes in a moving wall.
-The show returned for a second series in 2009 but Anton du Beke replaced Winton as host.
+The show returned for a second series in 2009 but Anton Du Beke replaced Winton as host.
 Winton began appearing in television advertisements for cashmygold.co.uk in 2010.
 Winton appeared on Matt Lucas and David Walliams' BBC comedy series Come Fly With Me.
 He appeared in the last episode of the series, playing himself.
 In 2012, he hosted one-off ITV game show Dale's Great Getaway and in February 2018, Winton hosted travelogue series Dale Winton's Florida Fly Drive aired on Channel 5.

-Personal life and death
+Personal life

 In 2002, Winton released his autobiography in which he wrote about his rise to fame and his actress mother's suicide, and came out as homosexual.
-Winton endorsed US Presidential candidate Donald Trump during the 2016 US Presidential election.
+In a 2016 op-ed for the Conservative Woman website, he revealed his interest in American politics, expressing his disappointment over Mitt Romney's loss of the 2012 US presidential election.
+He described Donald Trump's candidacy announcement for the 2016 US presidential election as "car crash TV", but added that Trump was "truly authentic".

+Death

-On 18 April 2018, Jan Kennedy, Winton's long-term agent, announced that Winton had died at his home.
-On 19 April a spokesman for Scotland Yard said that police were treating the death as "unexplained" but did not believe it to be suspicious.
+On 18 April 2018, Jan Kennedy, Winton's long-term agent, announced that he had died at his home.
+On 19 April, a spokesman for Scotland Yard said that police were treating the death as "unexplained", but did not believe it to be suspicious.
 According to his friend Gloria Hunniford: "Dale had a lot of things going wrong, he had pain with arthritis, he had a heart complaint, he had a chest infection, and we all know how the winter affected that.
 He had asthma as well."
 The coroner concluded that Winton died of natural causes.

-Winton had recently moved from a £2.9 million apartment in Regent's Park to a property in Whetstone, North London.
-Winton's friends celebrated his life with a non-religious humanist funeral ceremony from Humanists UK on 22 May 2018, his birthday.
+He had recently moved from a £2.9 million apartment in Regent's Park to a property in Whetstone, North London.
+His friends celebrated his life with a non-religious humanist funeral ceremony by Humanists UK on 22 May 2018, his birthday.
 His eulogy was preserved as part of a public historical archive of humanist funerals.